Nish344/owasp-top10-web-security/01_Broken_Access_Control/Unprotected Admin Functionality.md

 ---

-## Detection & verification guidance (for devs / QA / security teams)
+## Detection & verification guidance

 * Verify that admin routes return `401` or `403` for unauthenticated requests.
 * Ensure UI-only protections are not relied upon; validate server-side enforcement by simulating unauthenticated requests and attempting actions.